flaf/miscellaneous/puppet/modules/network/README.md

 returns `true` if the interface `eth1` has an IP address (ie has a `static` or `dhcp` method in its inet or inet6 configuration), else the function returns `false`.

-# TODO

-* Finish to add the "routes" feature.